-Cash assistance is increasingly recognized as faster, more effective and more beneficiary-centred compared with in-kind assistance such as food, clothing or education.
-Cash assistance means people affected by crises can prioritize their own needs.
-It also has a proven track record of fostering entrepreneurialism and boosting local economies.
+Cash assistance has been recognized as a faster and more effective form of humanitarian aid compared to in-kind assistance such as food, clothing or education.
+Cash transfers give more control to their beneficiaries, allowing them to prioritize their own needs.
+They also have a proven track record of fostering entrepreneurialism and boosting local economies.

 However, to disburse cash payments quickly and effectively in challenging environments, humanitarian actors need to harness the technology and expertise of private-sector partners.
 Public-private partnerships can link poor and often remote populations with financial systems that can provide assistance over time.